 He pried loose the tool and found another tree, one that looked about to topple, and plied that with the axe until the tree fell to the ground.
-Then he cut the wood into similarly-sized portions and stacked them against the cabin.
+Then he cut the felled tree into similarly-sized portions and stacked the wood against the cabin.

 The repetition of axing and stacking soothed him; it was nice to have a routine again.
 It was nice to create a routine for himself, rather than being handed a set of instructions, with no team members to monitor for glitches.
 A Manager?
 No, a Woodsman.
 A surge of energy welled up in him, the way he'd felt when his team had won awards.
 He decided to walk back to the road - to see with fresh ocular input what, in concrete terms, had led him to this moment.

 In his fascination with new perspective, the Woodsman didn't think to put down his axe but carried it with him.
 The sun was brighter as the woods became sparse next to the gravel road.
 He could see across the marsh, but the paved factory street was too distant to be visible from here.
 He thought it a good idea to make this walk part of his daily schedule.